ermalaliraj/canvas/readme.md

 The project is composed by the following packages:
 - `com.ea.examples.canvas`  Entry point of the application.
 - `com.ea.examples.canvas.cmd` All commands supported by the application.
-- `com.ea.examples.canvas.core` Core of the application, Canvas in this case.
+- `com.ea.examples.canvas.core` Core of the application, `Canvas.java` in this case.
-- `com.ea.examples.exception` All checked exceptions thrown by the application.
+- `com.ea.examples.exception` All _checked exceptions_ thrown by the application.

 ---
 ###	Bucket filler "algorithm"